lucasfcosta/blog/_posts/2021-03-27-capacity-and-cost-of-delay.md

 # Postscriptum

 [1] Not _all_ organisations exist to make a profit.
 But even non-profit organisations, whose raison d'être is to deliver _value_, accrue costs.
 Therefore, they still look to increase their value to cost ratio.

+As Donald Reinertsen references in _"Principles of Product Development Flow"_, the title of this blog post is inspired by [the Latin adage "Festina Lente", about which you can read in Wikipedia](https://en.wikipedia.org/wiki/Festina_lente).